Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 Cons

-- Can be difficult to control and have a messy finish
+- Can be difficult to control, leaving a somewhat messy finish

 How to Use Pine Slivers to Draught-Proof Your Floorboards

-The end result should be a floor that looks as good as new regardless of gap size.
-No draught should be able to get through and, best of all, this technique should really last.
+It’s a more labour intensive job and does require some DIY confidence, it’s also more expensive initially than using silicone filler, but the end result should be a floor that looks as good as new regardless of gap size.
+No draughts should be able to get through and, best of all, this technique should really last.

 Pros